splunk/public-o11y-docs/sp-oncall/mobile/mobile-my-schedule-overrides.rst

-Next, you’ll be prompted to choose the timezone for which the override is to take place, the start time and the end time.
-Make sure to select “Create” when you’re ready to schedule your override.
+Next, you'll be prompted to choose the timezone for which the override is to take place, the start time and the end time.
+Make sure to select “Create” when you're ready to schedule your override.

 .. image:: images/iOS-Calendar-Override2@2x.png